What are temporary conditions?

 Using a taxi for short trips within campus can be a flexible and immediate transportation solution.
 Taxis may be able to accommodate a 15 minute window between classes.
 There are four cab companies in Madison: Union Cab, Badger Cab, Madison Taxi and Green Cab.
 All take reservations and accept credit cards.
 Union Cab also offers wheelchair accessible service (lift-equipped vehicles).
 When you are trying to make it to class or other appointments, reservations are strongly encouraged.

-What other resources are available for people with temporary mobility impairments?
+What other resources are available for people with temporary mobility conditions?

 Elevator Access and Keys: